LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 "parent" can occur only once.

 The most simple type definition is shown below.
-It defines a type named "person" and contains no sections, thus, the ``person`` type contains no methods or data members of its own.
+It defines a type named "person" and contains no sections.
+Thus, the ``person`` type contains no methods or data members of its own.
 It is a completely valid, if somewhat boring, type.

 ::